Click here to get to the full post about this recipe.

 - 3 cloves garlic, finely chopped

 - 1 medium green bell pepper, seeded & chopped

 - 1 medium red bell pepper, seeded & chopped

 - 2 links of Field Roast Mexican Chipotle thinly sliced (or substitute 6-12 oz. or gluten-free TJ's Soy Chorizo sausage NOTE: LOVED the soup with Trader Joe's Soy Chorizo MORE than with Field Roast

 - 1/4 teaspoon allspice

-- 1 (15 ounce) can of Muir Glen Fire-Roasted chopped of diced tomatoes, juice included
+- 1 (15 ounce) can of Muir Glen Fire-Roasted crushed, chopped or diced tomatoes, juice included

 - 1/4 teaspoon black pepper

 - 1 teaspoon agave nectar or maple syrup (optional)